rnp0728/assistant/README.md

 ## Features

-- Extract and format content from multiple files
+- Extract and format content from multiple files and folders
+- Process files and directories in the same command
+- Filter out specific file extensions
 - Copy formatted output to clipboard
 - Append content to existing clipboard content
 - Show current clipboard contents